Mining in Bolivia: Private mining companies

 For the first time since 1952, Comibol produced less minerals than the rest of the mining sector in 1987.
-The medium miners consisted of Bolivian and foreign mining companies in the private sector that were involved in the production of virtually every mineral, especially silver, zinc, antimony, lead, cadmium, tungsten, gold, and tin.
+The medium-scale miners consisted of Bolivian and foreign mining companies in the private sector that were involved in the production of virtually every mineral, especially silver, zinc, antimony, lead, cadmium, tungsten, gold, and tin.
 Nevertheless, the collapse of tin and the decline in other commodity prices in the mid-1980s also severely affected the private mining sector.
-Nineteen mining companies with 4,020 employees constituted the Medium Miners Association (Asociación de Minería Mediana) in 1987, compared with twenty-eight companies and 8,000 workers in 1985.
+Nineteen mining companies with 4,020 employees constituted the National Association of Medium Miners (Asociación de Minería Mediana) in 1987, compared with twenty-eight companies and 8,000 workers in 1985.
 Only 615 mines in 1987 were part of the National Chamber of Mining (Cámara Nacional de Minería), the equivalent of a small miners association, compared with 6,300 mines and 23,000 workers before the crash.
-Traditionally, small miners had to market their mining output through the Mining Bank of Bolivia (Bancco Minera de Bolivia—Bamin), which was also restructured after 1985 into a joint venture of private and public interests.
+Traditionally, small miners had to market their mining output through the Mining Bank of Bolivia (Banco Minera de Bolivia—Bamin), which was also restructured after 1985 into a joint venture of private and public interests.
 Beginning in 1987, small miners no longer had to sell their exports through Bamin, a policy shift that boosted that group's output and foreign sales.